 but could also be for adults, if you want to add some fun for gift giving.
 For children, this is a way to make that "open

 one gift on Christmas Eve" rule a little more exciting and make it last a little bit longer.

-use Christmas cards in their envelopes that you had extras of, you might cut out Christmas tree shapes for this, or you might
+could use Christmas cards in their envelopes that you had extras of, you might cut out Christmas tree shapes for this, or

 On their pillow you have placed another clue that might say, "Mom's

 eggs taste better with this" and the children head to the spice cabinet, where they find another clue on the salt.

 The final clue (and depending on the ages of your children and

 their tolerance, you might have only 5 clues for this game, or many more) will be the gift itself.
 To make it extra fun, have